Coursera home page

 • Access to Sessions by MasterClass

-• Pluralsight is trusted by Nasdaq, Adobe, Fijitsu, ADP, vmware and 70% of the Fortune 500 companies to deliver quality training in tech skills
+• Nasdaq, Adobe, Fijitsu, ADP, VMware, and 70% of Fortune 500 companies trust Pluralsight to deliver quality training in tech skills.

-• Quality courses for data and digital transformation learning
+• Quality courses for AI, data and digital transformation learning.

-• Courses are organized into three difficulty levels (beginner, intermediate, advanced) for easy course selection.
+• Pluralsight organises courses into three difficulty levels (beginner, intermediate, advanced) for easy course selection.

 • Unlimited access to classes with subscriptions